decentralized-identity/linked-vp/spec/spec.md

 - [DID Specification Registries - Service types](https://w3c.github.io/did-spec-registries/#service-types)
 - The [Service type - CredentialRegistry](https://w3c.github.io/did-spec-registries/#credentialregistry) specification
   provides a similar use case.
 They're focused on Verifiable Credentials that are issued by a third party.
-This proposal's focus on Verifiable Presentations would allow the holder to have more control over the published credential by signing the presentation and potentially limiting it to a certain domain name, etc.
+This proposal's focus on Verifiable Presentations would allow the [holder][holder] to have more control over the published credential by signing the presentation and potentially limiting it to a certain domain name, etc.
 - X.509 certificates contain information about the issuing and holding party.
 With this proposal a DID + VC could provide the same functionality.
 - [identinet-plugin](https://github.com/identinet/identinet-plugin) is a browser add-on that demonstrates how Well Known